 With that done, look around and identify a couple of landmark points.
 Use these to monitor your position – landmarks won’t move, so if they look like they have, it means you’re drifting.

 What to Look For in an Anchor

-- Durable marine quality rope.
-To drop some weight, instead of a chain, use a rope for your anchor.
-This will also be easier to coil and store.
-Just make sure that the rope is nice and durable.
+- Durable marine-quality rope.
+This will be easier to coil and store than a chain.
 Marine quality is the best option, as it’s ultra-hardy and resistant to water-related damage, such as rot or mildew.

 - The correct kind of anchor.
-Of course, no matter what, you’ll need the correct kind of anchor.
 This will depend on what water activity you’re doing, and where.
 For example, somewhere with sand and silt is perfect for a suctioning mushroom anchor.
-It would not work nearly so well in open water and rocks, however!
-In these cases, something with a hook, like a classic admiralty anchor or a grapnel anchor, is called for!
+But for rocky terrain, you need something with a hook.

-So, a classic, heavy admiralty anchor for an inflatable boat will still work.
+A classic, heavy admiralty anchor for an inflatable boat will still work.
 It will just be a bit riskier and more inconvenient with an inflatable boat.
-This is because you’ll have less room to work with, and fewer places to stow.
-You may end up tripping over the anchor, or it may fall out from where you’ve stowed it.

 Perhaps the most popular choice for an inflatable boat is the squid anchor.
 This is an ingenious little creation that utilizes an empty bag, which can be filled with sand, rocks, tools, tackle, or debris once you need to anchor.

 They also have two metal prongs that face outwards on the sides, with which to hook.
 You can empty squid anchor when you’re done, freeing you from the need to store a big, heavy anchor in your boat or pack.